Auto-Increment Column

 );

-Write the user_id values from existing data into the dictionary table to map user_id to corresponding integer values:
+Load the user_id values from the existing data into the dictionary table to build the mapping from user_id to integer values:

 insert into dictionary_tbl(user_id)